-It is important to note that using the Engineering and Traffic Survey to establish speed zones is not only a federal requirement, it also lowers the risk of accidents.
-However, acknowledges this practice is only good for lowering the risk of collision while accident severity tends to increase with higher speeds.
-The California MUTCD process is required in order to be able to conduct speed enforcement by radar.
+It is important to note that using the Engineering and Traffic Survey to establish speed zones is not only a federal requirement, but it also lowers the risk of accidents.
+However, it should be acknowledged this practice is only good for lowering the risk of collision and accident severity tends to increase with higher speeds which is not a factor when establishing speed limits.
+The California MUTCD process is required to be able to conduct speed enforcement by radar.
 Otherwise, speeding citations cannot be justified in court.
 Without enforcement drivers traveling at unreasonable speeds, over the 85th percentile speed, cannot be cited for speeding using radar and may continue to go unenforced.

 Why not keep the existing speed limit signs arbitrarily low to slow the speed of traffic?

 This is a misconception.
 Many before and after studies have found that changing the speed limit signs does not change how fast Americans drive.
-The best known study is the "Parker Report", (Report No. FHWA-RD-92-084: The Effects of Raising and Lowering the Speed Limit).
+The best-known study is the "Parker Report", (Report No. FHWA-RD-92-084: The Effects of Raising and Lowering the Speed Limit).
 The federal Department of Transportation hired a consultant to prove that low speed limits slowed traffic and improved safety.
 The study looked at data from 100 sites in 22 states where speed limits were either raised or lowered.
-Counter to the hypothesis of the federal DOT, the study found low speed limits had no effect on the operating traffic speed.
-Posting the appropriate speed limit not only lowers collision potential it also enables law enforcement to effectively issue speeding citations.
+Counter to the hypothesis of the federal DOT, the study found low speed limits had no effect on traffic speed.
+Posting the appropriate speed limit not only lowers collision potential, but it also enables law enforcement to effectively issue speeding citations.